Republic of East Florida: General Mathews and Patriots

 On March 14, 1812, the self-named "Patriots of Amelia Island" armed and assembled on the Florida side of the St. Mary's River.
 They selected temporary officers under the supervision of Gen. Mathews.
 Accounts of the group's size range from 250 to 357, but only a small number were Spanish subjects.
 On March 16, nine American gunboats under the command of Commodore Hugh Campbell lined up in the harbor at Fernandina with guns aimed at the town as cover for the Patriot volunteers.
 Gen. Mathews, still ensconced at Point Peter on the St. Marys River in Georgia, demanded that Justo López, commandant of Fort San Carlos and Amelia Island, surrender.
 López acknowledged the superior force and surrendered the port and the town.
 On March 17, John H. McIntosh, representing the Patriots, and George J. F. Clarke and Justo López, representing the Spanish government, signed the articles of capitulation; the Patriots then raised their own standard.
 The next day, a detachment of 250 regular United States troops were brought over from Point Peter, and the Patriots surrendered the town to Gen. Mathews, who had the U.S. flag raised immediately.
 As agreed, the Patriots held Fernandina for only one day before turning authority over to the U.S. military, an event that soon gave the U.S. control of the coast to St. Augustine.

 Within several days the Patriots, along with a regiment of regular Army troops and Georgian volunteers, moved toward St. Augustine.
 On this march the Patriots were slightly in advance of the American troops.
 The Patriots would proclaim possession of some ground, raise the Patriot flag, and as the "local authority" surrender the territory to the United States troops, who would then substitute the American flag for the Patriot flag.
 The Patriots faced no opposition as they marched, usually with Gen. Mathews.
 Accounts of witnesses state that the Patriots could have made no progress but for the protection of the U.S. forces and could not have maintained their position in the country without the aid of the U.S. troops.
 The American troops and Patriots acted in close concert, marching, camping, foraging and fighting together.
 In this way, the American troops sustained the Patriots.
+Despite their early successes, the Patriot leadership was divided over goals, strategy, and how closely they should align with United States military forces.
+These internal disputes weakened the movement and created uncertainty about who held legitimate authority in the occupied territories.
+Contemporary scholars note that many Patriots expected sustained U.S. military support that ultimately did not materialize, leaving them vulnerable once federal officials withdrew backing.
+This instability within the Patriot ranks contributed significantly to the collapse of the campaign and its inability to secure lasting control over East Florida.